taviso/lotusdrv/README.md

 **Q. Which display driver should I be using for terminal mode?**

-A. The CGA driver works, but this driver is better :-)
+A. Select the CGA driver during install, then install this driver :-)

 **Q. If I use the /Worksheet/Status command, 123 does not see all the EMS/XMS memory I have configured in DOSEMU?**